 "A public offering by the International Bank for Reconstruction and Development (World Bank) is being made today of an aggregate of $500 million of notes, consisting of $300 million of Five-year notes, to January 1, 1980 and $200 million of Ten-year notes due January 1, 1985.

 The Five-year notes carry an 8 per cent interest rate and are priced at 100.284 per cent plus accrued interest from January 1, 1975 to yield 7.93 per cent to maturity.
 The Ten-year notes carry an 8.15 per cent interest rate and are priced at 100 per cent plus accrued interest from January 1, 1975.

-The following announcement is being made in New York by The First Boston Corporation Morgan Stanley & Co.
-Incorporated and Salomon Brothers:
+The offerings are being made by an underwriting group managed by Salomon Brothers, The First Boston Corporation and Morgan Stanley & Co.
+Incorporated.

 (a) To assist in the reconstruction and development of its member countries by facilitating the investment of capital for productive purposes, thereby promoting the long-range growth of international trade and the improvement of standards of living;

 (b) To promote private foreign investment by guarantees of or participations in loans and other investments made by private investors;

 (c) When private capital is not available on reasonable terms, to supplement private investment by making loans for productive purposes out of its own resources or funds borrowed by it.